groonga/groonga/doc/source/reference/commands/lock_clear.rst

 ``target_name``
 """""""""""""""

-It specifies the name of table or column.
+Specifies the name of table or column.

 If you don't specify it, database is used for the target object.